ashie/BrowserSelector/README.md

 switch IE and modern web-browsers such as Mozilla Firefox or Google Chrome according to the situation.
 This application will do it automatically on clicking or entering an URL.
 Currently only Firefox is supported as the second browser.

+This software consists of two modules:

+  * BrowserSelector.exe:
+    The web-browser launcher.
+Should be set as the default web-browser on your desktop.
+  * BrowserSelectorBHO.dll:
+    A BHO (Browser Helper Object) for IE. It will launch Firefox to open internet sites.

-In addition, we recommend to use it with the Firefox's add-on [IE View WE](https://addons.mozilla.org/en-US/firefox/addon/ie-view-we/) to switch from Firefox to IE.
+In addition, we recommend to use them with the Firefox's add-on [IE View WE](https://addons.mozilla.org/en-US/firefox/addon/ie-view-we/) to launch IE from Firefox to open intranet sites.

 ## How to Build